yash-chaudhary/ELEN30013_ESI/README.md

-# ELEN30013_ESI
-ELEN30013 ESI final project emulating Mark Watney (The Martian) bio-monitor
+# ELEN30013 - Electronic System Implementation (ESI)

+For this subject our group opted to emulate Mark Watney's bio-monitor from The Martian movie.

+### System Diagram

+### Finished build